-IT security audits are no exception, and we need to add a few extra requirements and dependencies.
+IT security audits are no exception; we need to add a few extra requirements and dependencies.

-Do you suspect a security breach happened prior to initiating the IT security audit?
+Do you suspect a security breach happened before initiating the IT security audit?
 In that case, can the attackers listen in on any internal email communication?
 In that case, most audit-related communications need to happen off-the-record.
-In other words, they have to happen over the phone or over secure instant messaging, avoiding your corporate email service.
+In other words, they must happen over the phone or secure instant messaging, avoiding your corporate email service.

-There are several key stages during which communication is key:
+There are several critical stages during which communication is vital:

-The report you receive has the tendency to heat up political discussions and start the process of blaming each other for the faults discovered.
-This is not productive.
+The report you receive tends to heat political discussions and start blaming each other for the faults discovered, which is unproductive.

 What we encourage our customers to do is to see the audit report as an excellent opportunity to get better at everything you do and beat your competition at it.
 Rest assured, if we went to your competitors, we might find similar or even worse findings.
 So be happy you were first to discover your faults and get ready to be the first one to fix them!

-Your Audit Report will contain an executive section for senior management and a technical section for IT and security personnel.
+Your Audit Report will contain an executive section for senior management and a technical part for the IT and security personnel.

-The Executive Section of the report usually focuses on the business impact of the findings and on prioritization advice.
-This way management can request specific actions to be expedited and will know about their own responsibility to fund these efforts.
+The Executive Section of the report usually focuses on the business impact of the findings and prioritization advice.
+This way, management can request specific actions to be expedited and will know about their responsibility to fund these efforts.
 Sometimes this also means hiring extra pairs of hands.

 The technical section of the report will also be split in High Criticality, Medium Criticality, and Low criticality findings.

-Each finding will be paired with its respective advice on fixing the finding – focus on the fix rather than finding who to blame for the finding, it is the only productive way to read and act upon your IT security audit report.
+We pair each finding with its respective advice on fixing it – focus on the fix rather than finding who to blame for the vulnerability; it is the only productive way to read and act upon your IT security audit report.